-A few weeks ago Tim and I went to the Cherry Hill Diner.
+A few weeks ago, we went to the Cherry Hill Diner.
 We decided that we would go to a new diner instead of going to a nearby favorite.

-Good for me actually trying somewhere new.
+Good for me trying somewhere new.
 I’m the type of person that if I find a restaurant I like…why go somewhere new?
-Why try something new, I already know I like this so in my eyes there is no need to try something I might not like.
+Why try something new, I already know I like this, so in my eyes, there is no need to try something I might not like.
 We had driven by the Cherry Hill Diner several times so decided to give it a shot.

-As expected, the lentil soup was not exactly what I imagined when I think about lentils but it was still good.
-It wasn’t amazing or great but it was good soup.
+As expected, the lentil soup was not exactly what I imagined when I think about lentils, but it was still good.
+It wasn’t fantastic or tremendous, but it was good soup.

-We tried their red velvet cake which ended up being delicious.
-The frosting was a little more whipped cream versus cream cheese.
-You guys know I like my whipped cream but I do believe that red velvet cake should always have cream cheese frosting.
+We tried their red velvet cake, which ended up being delicious.
+The frosting was more whipped cream versus cream cheese.
+You guys know I like my whipped cream, but I do believe that red velvet cake should always have cream cheese frosting.
 What can I say, I’m a red velvet cake snob?
-That being said, it was still really good so I don’t really deduct any points.
-The Red Velvet cake actually saved me from ranking this lower.
+That being said, it was still delicious, so I don’t deduct any points.
+The Red Velvet cake saved me from ranking this lower.

-Between Tim and I’s meals plus two coffees and red velvet cake, the total was 32.
-That is actually one of the cheapest diners we have been too with getting dessert.
+Between both meals plus two coffees and red velvet cake, the total was 32.
+The Cherry Hill Diner is one of the cheapest diners we have been too with getting dessert.

-No honestly probably not.
+No, honestly, probably not.
 Although it was nice to try a new diner, there are a lot better diners in that location.
-If someone wants to meet there then that’s fine but I won’t go out my way to go back.
-The food, service and overall impression was decent and I have nothing to complain about…however there are just better places in the area.
-I might be inclined to order dessert and bring it home though.
+If someone wants to meet at the Cherry Hill Diner, then that’s fine, but I won’t go out my way to go back.

 Question for you: Are you a regular somewhere?